-(f) Notwithstanding any other provision of this section, a committee, candidate, or elected officer is not required to file more than the original and one copy, or one copy, of a campaign statement with any one county elections official or city clerk or with the Secretary of State.
+(f) Notwithstanding any other provision of this section, a committee, candidate, or elected officer is not required to file more than the original and one copy, or one copy, of a campaign

-34 (g) If a committee is required to file campaign statements 35 required by Section 84200, 84200.3, or 84200.5 in places 36 designated in subdivisions (a) to (d), inclusive, it shall continue to 37 file these statements in those places, in addition to any other places 38 required by this tide write the sector of the se

-38 required by this title, until the end of the calendar year.

-2 SEC.
-17. Section 84218 of the Government Code is amended 3 to read:

-4 84218. (a) A slate mailer organization shall file semiannual 5 campaign statements no later than July 31 for the period ending 6 June 30, and no later than January 31 for the period ending 7 December 31.

-8 (b) In addition to the semiannual statements required by 9 subdivision (a), a slate mailer organization which produces a slate 10 mailer supporting or opposing candidates or measures being voted 11 on in an election held on a date other than the first Tuesday after 12 the first Monday in June or November of an even-numbered year 13 shall file the statements specified in Section 84200.8 if, during the 14 period covered by the preelection statement, the slate mailer organization receives payments totaling five hundred dollars (\$500)or more from any person for the support of or opposition to

-17 candidates or ballot measures in one or more slate mailers, or listed on its statement of organization unless it is domiciled outsideCalifornia, in which case its domicile shall be deemed to be Los

-18 expends five hundred dollars (\$500) or more to produce one or19 more slate mailers.

-20 (c) A slate mailer organization shall file two copies of its 21 campaign reports with the clerk of the county in which it is 22 domiciled.
-A slate mailer organization is domiciled at the address

-25 Angeles County for purposes of this section.

-In addition, slate mailer organizations shall file campaign reportsas follows:
+- statement with any one county elections official or city clerk or with the Secretary of State. - 3 (g) If a committee is required to file campaign statements 4 required by Section 84200, 84200.3, or 84200.5 in places 5 designated in subdivisions (a) to (d), inclusive, it shall continue to 6 file these statements in those places, in addition to any other places - 7 required by this title, until the end of the calendar year. - 8 SEC.
+17. Section 84218 of the Government Code is amended 9 to read: - 10 84218. (a) A slate mailer organization shall file semiannual - campaign statements no later than July 31 for the period endingJune 30, and no later than January 31 for the period ending - 13 December 31. - 14 (b) In addition to the semiannual statements required by 15 subdivision (a), a slate mailer organization which produces a slate mailer supporting or opposing candidates or measures being voted 16 17 on in an election shall file the statements specified in Section 18 84200.8 if, during the period covered by the preelection statement, 19 the slate mailer organization receives payments totaling five hundred dollars (\$500) or more from any person for the support 20 21 of or opposition to candidates or ballot measures in one or more 22 slate mailers, or expends five hundred dollars (\$500) or more to 23 produce one or more slate mailers. - (c) A slate mailer organization shall file two copies of its campaign reports with the clerk of the county in which it is domiciled.
+A slate mailer organization is domiciled at the address listed on its statement of organization unless it is domiciled outside California, in which case its domicile shall be deemed to be Los Angeles County for purposes of this section. - In addition, slate mailer organizations shall file campaign reportsas follows: - (1) A slate mailer organization which produces one or more slate mailers supporting or opposing candidates or measures voted on in a state election, or in more than one county, shall file campaign reports in the same manner as state general purpose committees pursuant to subdivision (a) of Section 84215. - 37 (2) A slate mailer organization which produces one or more 38 slate mailers supporting or opposing candidates or measures voted 39 on in only one county, or in more than one jurisdiction within one 40 county, shall file campaign reports in the same manner as county - 95 general purpose committees pursuant to subdivision (c) of Section 84215.

-(1) A slate mailer organization which produces one or more slate mailers supporting or opposing candidates or measures voted on in a state election, or in more than one county, shall file campaign reports in the same manner as state general purpose committees purpose to subdivision (a) of Section 84215 general purpose committees pursuant to subdivision (c) of Section 84215.
+3 (3) A slate mailer organization which produces one or more 4 slate mailers supporting or opposing candidates or measures voted 5 on in only one city shall file campaign reports in the same manner 6 as city general purpose committees pursuant to subdivision (d) of 7 Section 84215.